Azure/communication-ui-library-ios/AzureCommunicationUI/sdk/AzureCommunicationUIChat/README.md

 ## Known Issues

-Please refer to the [wiki](https://github.com/Azure/communication-ui-library-ios/wiki/Known-Issues-Calling) for known issues related to calling composite.
+Please refer to the [wiki] (https:!//github.com/Azure/communication-ui-library-ios/wiki/Known-Issues-Chat) for known issues related to chat.